theTish/Kia-iOS-Shortcuts/README.md

 - **Password**
 - **PIN**

 Additionally, there is a placeholder for a Secret Key for extra security.
-You will need to define a secret key both in the code and wherever you host it.
+You will need to define a secret key in the placeholder and in the Environment Variables.

 The API requires your **region**.
 By default, it is set to the USA.
 If you are outside the US, update it using the following region codes: